 Upon completion of the MPH in global health with a concentration in public health nutrition, the graduate will be able to:

-- Evaluate the causes and consequences of under and over-nutrition in populations.
+- Evaluate the causes and consequences of malnutrition in all its forms.

-- Critique the evidence base for the efficacy and effectiveness of nutrition programs and policies.
+- Critique the evidence base for the efficacy/effectiveness of nutrition programs or policies ("/" means and or)

-- Develop innovative and integrated approaches to address nutrition problems.
+- Propose innovative approaches to address nutrition problems